HarrisHan2k/DC2hm/README.md

 ---

 ## Contact
-For questions or collaborations, please contact Harris Han(HarrisHan@hotmail.com) or the corresponding author Dr. Liang Cheng (liangcheng@whu.edu.cn)
+For questions or collaborations, please contact Harris Han(HarrisHan@hotmail.com) or the corresponding author Dr. Liang Cheng (liangcheng@whu.edu.cn).
+Note that Dr. Qiu-Chen Zhao (qz305@cam.ac)and Dr. Hao Yang (yanghao@whu.edu.cn) also contributed a lot to this project, especially the preprocessing of the scATAC-seq and CyTOF data (Qiu-Chen) and comparative analysis with skin DCs (Hao), contacting these two brilliant researchers is highly recommended if there is related questions.

 ---